element-hq/element-web/README.md

 Just run `npm run build` and then mount the `vector` directory on your webserver to actually serve up the app, which is entirely static content.

-If you want to expose your service outside, don't forget to open the port in your firewall / box

 Example of apache vhost configuration: